 It looks like preventing duplicate profiles for the same client from being created in the first place.
 It looks like building in tooltip text guides for case managers to make sure information is input correctly the first time.
 And it looks like cascading data from one screen to another, so that clients don’t have to answer the same question multiple times, especially if it relates to a deeply personal or traumatic event.
 Such features also reduce the time required to complete new forms and, instead, increase your opportunities to build rapport.

-Prioritizing these features when researching HMIS solutions will help you build a personalized and compassionate workflow for your case management services.
+Prioritizing these features when researching HMIS solutions will help you build a personalized, compassionate, and holistic workflow for your case management services.

 Must-Have Case Management Features

 Like anything else considered for an HMIS, effective case management starts with user-friendliness.
 The more efficiently and easily you can input information, the less you’ll have to fiddle with your software and the better the experience will be for your clients.

 The features defined below streamline processes and ensure accuracy.